-Two Families from Sarajevo
+Two families from Sarajevo

 Born into a Bosnian Muslim family, Salih Hardaga grew up knowing that his family had done a very courageous thing.
 During the Nazi occupation of Sarajevo, his parents, Mustafa and Zeinaba, sheltered their Jewish friends, the Kabiljos, even though their home stood opposite a Nazi headquarters.

-Alex Strangwayes-Booth tells the story of the two families, meeting Salih Hardaga, now in his eighties and hearing his memories of his parents’ brave actions.
+Alex Strangwayes-Booth tells the story of the two families, meeting Salih Hardaga, now in his 80s and hearing his memories of his parents’ brave actions.
 She finds out how the Kabiljo family in Israel enlisted the help of the authorities to rescue Salih’s mother, husband and daughter from the Siege of Sarajevo.
 And Alex meets younger members of the Hardaga family who lived through the events, and reflects on the offer of rescue they received.

 More episodes